- Published on

 Enumeration

-- The tester performed an initial Nmap Scan and got the following results:
+- I performed an initial Nmap scan and got the following results:

 ┌──(kali@kali)-[~/Desktop/htb/twomillion]